-21. Effective Date and Duration of this Plan.
+21. Duration of this Plan.

-This Plan was approved by the Board on March 14, 2019 and became effective upon approval by the Company's shareholders on May 22, 2019.
 This Plan will terminate at midnight on May 21, 2029, and may be terminated prior to such time by Board action.
 No Award will be granted after termination of this Plan, but Awards outstanding upon termination of this Plan will remain outstanding in accordance with their applicable terms and conditions and the terms and conditions of this Plan.